June 6, 2025

 • Khalifa Economic Zones Abu Dhabi (KEZAD Group):

 • What KEZAD Offers: Here, you’ll find vast industrial land, flexible pre-built warehousing options, a solid utility infrastructure, and fantastic connectivity through Khalifa Port.
-KEZAD is genuinely keen on fostering a competitive business environment with a variety of licensing options to suit different needs.
+KEZAD is keen on fostering a competitive business environment with a variety of licensing options to suit different needs.

 • Dubai Industrial City (DIC):